Zirconium419122/Photon-ray-tracer/README.md

 8. **Scene Editor:** Implement a scene editor where you can add and adjust the size and material of the objects in the scene.

-9. **Ui:** A simple Ui for adjusting rendering settings, like number of samples, number of frames, and the number of reflections
+9. **Ui:** A simple Ui for adjusting rendering settings, like the number of samples, number of frames, and the number of reflections

 ### How to Contribute